johnwhitington/ppx_blob/README.md

 To build
 --------

+Requires OCaml 4.02 or above, and ppx_tools installed.

 Run `make` in the top directory.
 Then run `make` in the `examples` directory.
 Now run the `quine` executable.